 Scott Johnson: While we get going, please share a quick comment and hello and let me know where you’re watching from.
 I’d love to say hi.
 If we cover anything that resonates with you, please show us some love and if you know anyone that might find this helpful, please share this with them.
 I would really, really appreciate that.

 Scott Johnson: Today’s episode is sponsored by the mySugr Bundle.
-Get unlimited strips, automatic supply refills, personalized support and more, all for just $49 per month.
+Get unlimited strips, automatic supply refills, personalized support and more, all for just $49 every month.
 Learn more at mySugr.com/facebooklive.

 Scott Johnson: Now, for more on this week’s guest.
 T’ara Smith is the project manager for a new program of the global non-profit, Beyond Type 1, called Beyond Type 2.
 Beyond Type 2 is designed for people of the type 2 diabetes community to find resources on management, to share their stories, and to connect with others.